Thomas Snow (British Army officer): Early life and military career

-Snow was promoted to brevet lieutenant colonel, and in April 1899 he became the second-in-command of the 2nd Battalion, Northamptonshire Regiment, and was posted to India, causing him to miss out on service in the Second Boer War.
+Snow was promoted to brevet lieutenant colonel, and in April 1899 he became a major and the second-in-command of the 2nd Battalion, Northamptonshire Regiment, and was posted to India, causing him to miss out on service in the Second Boer War.
 In March 1903, he was promoted to substantive lieutenant colonel and returned home, so never actually commanded a battalion of his own.
 In June 1903 he was promoted to colonel and appointed assistant quartermaster-general of the 4th Corps (which later became Eastern Command).
-He stayed there being promoted to assistant adjutant-general (1905), brigadier-general, general staff (1906), and commander of the 11th Brigade (October 1909).
+He stayed there, being promoted to assistant adjutant general (1905), brigadier general, general staff (1906), and in October 1909 succeeded Major General Frederick Robb as commander of the 11th Infantry Brigade.
 He had been appointed a Companion of the Order of the Bath in the 1907 Birthday Honours.

-Snow was then promoted to major-general in March 1910 and became the General Officer Commanding (GOC) of the 4th Division, then serving in Eastern Command, in early 1911.
-In 1912, as GOC of the 4th Division, Snow took part in the Army Manoeuvres of 1912, the last major manoeuvres before the First World War, as part of the 'Blue Force' under Sir James Grierson which gained a clear 'victory' over the 'Red Force' of Douglas Haig.
-According to James Edmonds, who served under Snow, his only practice at division command was three or four days at army manoeuvres, which were not practical as General Sir Charles Douglas, the Chief of the Imperial General Staff (CIGS) from April 1914, had forbidden retreats to be practised.
+Snow was then promoted to major-general in March 1910 and became the general officer commanding (GOC) of the 4th Division, then serving in Eastern Command, in May 1911.
+In 1912, as GOC of the 4th Division, Snow took part in the Army Manoeuvres of 1912, the last major manoeuvres before the First World War, as part of the 'Blue Force' under Lieutenant General Sir James Grierson which gained a clear 'victory' over the 'Red Force' of Lieutenant General Sir Douglas Haig.
+According to James Edmonds, who served under Snow as the 4th Division'ss GSO1 his only practice at division command was three or four days at army manoeuvres, which were not practical as General Sir Charles Douglas, the Chief of the Imperial General Staff (CIGS) from April 1914, had forbidden retreats to be practised.
 However, he also concentrated on making junior officers critique one another's performance, and on night moves, march discipline and concealment from the air.
 He drew up Standing Orders for War, which were used by other divisions in 1914.